 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding financial audit report.
-The following finding was noted in the preceding financial audit report.
+The finding noted in the preceding financial audit report was corrected in the preceding year.